D♭ Major

 Read: Learn more about chord inversions here.

-To play the second inversion, place the A♭ as the lowest note of the chord and use the following fingers with your right hand:
+To play the second inversion with your right hand, place A♭ as the lowest note of the chord and use the following fingers:

 F - Fifth finger (5)